 7. Stand up for yourself and what you believe in, even in the face of being mocked or dismissed

 In today’s political and social climate, this seems more relevant than ever.
-No matter where they stand on the political spectrum, a man will have opponents.
+No matter where he stands on the political spectrum, a man will have opponents.
 And when a man has opinions, he should be prepared to have them challenged at any point.
 Thus, he should stand up for what he believes in, and not back down if backed into a corner.
 This doesn’t mean he should be a “yes man” at any point, but we’ll get to that later.

 8. More importantly, stand up for those who are important to you

-Though there may be some who try to deny it, every man has at least one person who is important to them.
+Though there may be some who try to deny it, every man has at least one person who is important to him.
 It can be a family member, a friend, or a significant other.
 If such people are important to a man, that man should stand up for them as well as himself in the case of violence, ridicule, and exploitation.
 Men by nature are protectors, and not being able to stand up for those who are important to them are simply betraying themselves along with those people.

 9. Being a champion bodybuilder doesn’t make you a great man